marbl/metAMOS/docs/content/installation.rst

 ==============

 MetAMOS has several dependencies/prerequisites, the large majority of which are automatically downloaded and installed when running INSTALL.py (see next section).
+In addition, several dependences/prerequisites are not installed by INSTALL.py and must be available on your system:
+    * perl (5.8.8+)
+    * python (2.7.3+)
+    * R (2.11.1+ with PNG support)
+    * gcc (4.7+ for full functionality)
+    * curl
+    * wget

 Here is a current list of required packages/libs installed by metAMOS:
 1. Perl
     * File::Copy::Link
     * Statistics::Descriptive